soft261/openmrs-module-appointmentscheduling/README.md

 ## File Tree

-* api/			- This folder contains all Appointment Scheduling api java and test files
+* api/			- This folder contains all Appointment Scheduling API java and test files.
-* omod/			- This folder contains all of the module's java and test files
+* omod/			- This folder contains all of the module's java and test files.
 * .gitattributes	- Lists git attributes that were changed from default.
 * .gitignore		- Lists files to be ignored when pushing to git.
 * .travis.yml		- Configures Travis CI for automated testing.